Giulia Pines reviews Britta Wauer’s documentary about Weissensee’s Jüdischer Friedhof…

 Either way, those slabs of stone always seem to elicit a reaction, and Berlin, adorned with a seemingly endless list of sprawling cemeteries, is a great place to delve into city history through the stories of the dead.

-The new and enchanting documentary by Britta Wauer, entitled “Im Himmel, unter der Erde” (In Heaven, Underground) focuses on just one of these cemeteries: the Jüdischer Friedhof Weissensee.
+The enchanting documentary by Britta Wauer, entitled “Im Himmel, unter der Erde” (In Heaven, Underground) focuses on just one of these cemeteries: the Jüdischer Friedhof Weissensee.
 This sprawling jungle of vines, trees, and headstones in the north Berlin neighborhood of Weissensee is notable as the largest still-operational Jewish cemetery in Europe.

 It stands out not only for its size and beauty, but also for the astonishing fact that it survived the Third Reich.
 The moment you enter the gates of the cemetery, however, and plunge into over one hundred acres of stone and green, the miracle of the place’s continued existence is somewhat beside the point.
 You feel wholly embraced by history, and taken over by an exhilarating sense of wonder at the company you keep.